-So, friends, let's remember that.
+[33:49] So, friends, let's remember that.
 Let's hold on to that and live by it in God's strength.
 Let's pray.
-Let's pray.
+Amen.
+Amen.
+Amen.
 Father, forgive us when we have strayed away from your view of sex and the good it's intended for your creation.